JPStrydom/Crypto-Trading-Bot/README.md

             tracked for `pauseTime` minutes
             * `24HourVolumeThreshold` is the upper 24 hour volume pause threshold.
 Coin pairs with a 24 hour volume lower than this will not be tracked for `pauseTime` minutes
+            * `minimumUnitPrice` is the upper unit price pause threshold.
+Coin pairs with a unit price lower than this will not be tracked for `pauseTime` minutes
             * `pauseTime` is the amount of minutes to pause coin pair tracking by